Superhero fiction: Superheroes

+Discrimination against superheroes

+Some superhero fiction portrays discrimination against superheroes, by the way of "Registration Acts", that mandate registration of superpowered individuals with the government, or laws that regulate extra-legal vigilante activity.
+For example, in the alternate universe of the Watchmen, first published in 1986, a backlash against superheroes leads to the passage of the "Keene Act", a federal law that prohibits "costumed adventuring" except by superheroes working for the government.
+A similar device was used in the Marvel Comics universe in the mid-2000s, where a "Superhero Registration Act" is passed, that requires superpowered individuals to not only register with the government, but to make themselves available to be drafted to respond to emergencies.

+The backlash against superheroes and metahumans in JLA: The Nail series has been compared to the real-life moral campaign against comic book superheroes in the mid-1950s.

+In an essay Ethan Faust argued that the depiction of superheroes in the 2004 film The Incredibles is used to examine societal attitudes towards those with disabilities, first by showing them through the prism of ableism in providing unwanted help to people they view as unable to help themselves and later as those forced to hide their differences that are now an object of discrimination.

 Supervillains

 A supervillain or supervillainess is a variant of the villain character type, commonly found in comic books, action movies, and science fiction in various media.
 They are sometimes used as foils to superheroes and other heroes.
-Whereas superheroes often wield fantastic powers, the supervillain possesses commensurate powers and abilities so that he can present a daunting challenge to the hero.
-Even without actual physical, mystical, superhuman or superalien powers, the supervillain often possesses a genius intellect that allows him to draft complex schemes or create fantastic devices.
+Whereas superheroes often wield fantastic powers, the supervillain possesses commensurate powers and abilities so that he or she can present a daunting challenge to the hero.
+Even without actual physical, mystical, superhuman or superalien powers, the supervillain often possesses a genius intellect that allows him or her to draft complex schemes or create fantastic devices.

-Another common trait is possession of considerable resources to help further his aims.
-Many supervillains share some typical characteristics of real-world dictators, mobsters, and terrorists and often have aspirations of world domination or universal leadership.
+Another common trait is possession of considerable resources to help further his or her aims.
+Many supervillains share some typical characteristics of real-world dictators, mobsters, mad scientists, trophy hunters, warlords, corrupt businesspeople, serial killers, and terrorists and often have aspirations of world domination or universal leadership.
 Superheroes and supervillains often mirror each other in their powers, abilities, or origins.
-In some cases, the only difference between the two is that the hero uses his extraordinary powers to help others, while the villain uses his powers for selfish, destructive or ruthless purposes.
+In some cases, the only difference between the two is that the hero uses his or her extraordinary powers to help others, while the villain uses his or her powers for selfish, destructive or ruthless purposes.